What Is Mulch?

 A wheelbarrow lets the operator dump mulch close to where it needs to be spread.

-That reduces rehandling.
+That can reduce rehandling.

 That is why the wheelbarrow remains valuable.